Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate

-Fig.~\ref{fig:placeholder_xsec} compares the measured cross sections with previous direct measurements by Randhawa \textit{et al.}~\cite{Jaspreet59Cu} and Bhathi \textit{et al.}~\cite{Bhathi25}, as well as with scaled statistical-model predictions.
-The figure includes NON-SMOKER predictions scaled by a factor of 0.49, following the normalization used in Ref.~\cite{Bhathi25} and TALYS~\cite{talys2} calculations employing the Demetriou and Goriely dispersive (DEM-3) $\alpha$‐optical model potential~\cite{DEMETRIOU2002253}, scaled by a factor of 0.86, which provides the best agreement with our experimental data.
-A detailed discussion of the statistical-model calculations is provided in Section~\ref{sec:TALYS}.
-The measurements of Refs.~\cite{Jaspreet59Cu,Bhathi25} were carried out using the same experimental setup, in which the recoiling $\alpha$-particles were detected in an angular range of $\sim$18°–40° in the laboratory frame with a $\Delta E$–$E$ silicon detector telescope.
-At the energy closest to the Randhawa \textit{et al.} data point ($E_{\mathrm{cm}} \approx 6.0\pm0.3$~MeV), our measurement at $E_{\mathrm{cm}} = 5.878$~MeV yields a cross section roughly a factor of 1.5 higher, yet still consistent within the quoted uncertainties.
+Fig.~\ref{fig:xsec_comparison} compares the measured cross sections with the previous direct measurements of Randhawa \textit{et al.}~\cite{Jaspreet59Cu} and Bhathi \textit{et al.}~\cite{Bhathi25}, together with three statistical-model predictions.
+The first is the NON-SMOKER prediction scaled by a factor of 0.49, following the normalization adopted in Ref.~\cite{Bhathi25}.
+The other two are TALYS~\cite{talys2} calculations using the Demetriou and Goriely dispersive (DEM-3) $\alpha$-optical model potential~\cite{DEMETRIOU2002253}, shown with its default geometry and with the optimized geometry (see Sec.~\ref{sec:geom_opt}); the latter reproduces our data without any scaling factor and provides the best agreement with the present measurement.
+A detailed discussion of the statistical-model calculations is given in Secs.~\ref{sec:TALYS} and~\ref{sec:geom_opt}.
+The measurements of Refs.~\cite{Jaspreet59Cu,Bhathi25} used the same experimental setup, in which the recoiling $\alpha$-particles were detected in an angular range of $\sim$18°-- 40° in the laboratory frame with a $\Delta E$–$E$ silicon detector telescope.
+At the energy closest to the Randhawa \textit{et al.} data point ($E_{\mathrm{cm}} \approx 6.0\pm0.3$~MeV), our measurement at $E_{\mathrm{cm}} = 5.88$~MeV yields a cross section roughly a factor of 1.5 higher, yet still consistent within the quoted uncertainties.
 The measurement of Ref.~\cite{Bhathi25} reported two alternative extractions of the two angle-integrated cross section derived from the same experimental data set, depending on the assumed form of the angular distribution used in the integration procedure, namely, a TALYS-based angular distribution and a Legendre-polynomial fit to the measured angular data.
 Both extractions are shown in the present work to illustrate the resulting method-dependent spread associated with the angle-integration procedure.
-As shown in Fig.~\ref{fig:placeholder_xsec}, the present result is consistent with the angle-integrated cross section obtained in Ref.~\cite{Bhathi25} when the TALYS-based angular distribution is used in the integration, while a larger deviation is observed for the extraction based on the Legendre-polynomial fit.
+As shown in Fig.~\ref{fig:xsec_comparison}, the present result is consistent with the angle-integrated cross section obtained in Ref.~\cite{Bhathi25} when the TALYS-based angular distribution is used in the integration, while a larger deviation is observed for the extraction based on the Legendre-polynomial fit.
 The opposite is found for the one data point of Ref.~\cite{Jaspreet59Cu} at 6.0 MeV.
 Our measurement with the MUSIC detector provides total, energy- and angle-integrated cross sections and does not suffer from the systematic uncertainties of previous measurements.